spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/8-java-dsl.md

 ```

 The `create` method returns an instance of a `StreamDefinition` that represents a Stream that has been created but not deployed.
-This is called the `definition` style, since it takes a single string for the stream definition (same as in the shell).
+This is called the "definition" style, since it takes a single string for the stream definition (same as in the shell).
 If applications have not yet been registered in the Data Flow server, you can use the `DataFlowOperations` class to register them.
 With the `StreamDefinition` instance, you have methods available to `deploy` or `destroy` the stream.
 The following example deploys the stream: